I Want to Learn More About Living Kidney Donation

 Since 1954, when the first successful living donor transplant took place in Boston, living donors have been giving the gift of life and making a difference.
 This tradition has allowed thousands of people facing kidney failure to live longer, healthier lives, free from the challenging routine of dialysis.

-Though our goal is to increase the number of living donor transplants, we are also dedicated to supporting and protecting all donors, and making sure potential donors are fully aware of what donating a kidney entails.
+The National Kidney Registry is an organization dedicated to saving and improving the lives of people facing kidney failure by increasing the number of living donor transplants and improving the donation process.
+The NKR is also dedicated to supporting and protecting all donors, and making sure potential donors are fully aware of what donating a kidney entails.